GoogleCloudPlatform/ml-on-gcp/gce/burst-training/README.md

 [download the data from the UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/machine-learning-databases/adult/) - the `adult.data` and `adult.test` files are all you need.
-Once you have them available to you locally, you can copy them over to the desured Cloud Storage path by running the following command from the directory containing those files:
+Once you have them available to you locally, you can copy them over to the desired Cloud Storage path by running the following command from the directory containing those files:

 ```